 Anorexia nervosa is an eating disorder that can be difficult to overcome without professional help.
 If you are struggling with anorexia, there are several treatment options available.

-One form of anorexia treatment is medication.
+Another form of anorexia treatment is medication.
 Specialists can prescribe anti-depressants, anti-anxiety medication, and other psychiatric drugs to help alleviate some of the symptoms of anorexia.
 While medication can be an integral part of treatment, it’s not a cure-all and should be used in conjunction with other forms of therapy.

 Cognitive behavioral therapy (CBT) is another effective anorexia treatment option.
 CBT can help individuals challenged by anorexia identify and change the harmful thoughts and behaviors that contribute to the disorder.
 In addition, CBT may help patients develop a positive body image.
 For most, CBT is an essential part of long-term recovery from anorexia.

 In severe cases, hospitalization may be necessary to provide proper medical care.
 With the right anorexia treatment plan, full recovery is possible.

 Medical marijuana can help patients recover from anorexia by: